Clockmender/Clockworx-Music/README.md

 Install like any other Blender Add-on from User Preferences.

-## Pygame & Sounddevice
+## Pygame

-At some stage these will be required for Live MIDI & Sound connections.
+At some stage this will be required for Live MIDI & Sound connections.

 You should make sure pip is installed by navigating to the blender python/bin directory then: